Lynk Global

-Lynk Global is a company developing a satellite-to-mobile-phone satellite constellation that aims to provide a "cell tower in space" capability for global mobile phone service coverage, including in underserved rural areas without cellular coverage.
+Lynk Global is an American company developing a satellite-to-mobile-phone satellite constellation that aims to provide a "cell tower in space" capability for global mobile phone service coverage, including in underserved rural areas without cellular coverage.

 Lynk has requested a license from the US Federal Communications Commission to launch up to ten test satellites as early as 2022, with the goal to begin continuous global coverage in 2025 using a constellation of several thousand satellites.

+As of March 2025, Lynk has an agreement with global satellite operator, SES, for funding and services using SES's fleet of geostationary and medium Earth orbit satellites and ground infrastructure to enhance Lynk's direct-to-device capabilities.

 History

 Lynk Global Inc. was founded in 2017 by Charles Miller, Margo Deckard, and Tyghe Speidel.

 The business plan for Lynk came out of a multi-year effort to look for the killer app for small satellites, specifically satellites as small as cubesat-class nanosatellites, which led to the concept of connecting a satellite directly to a mobile phone.
 The idea had been thought to not be possible by some, but the Lynk concept and patents gave Lynk founders and investors confidence it was achievable.

 Lynk raised US$20 million from investors during early years and expects to raise a US$100 million round later in 2021.

 In February 2020, Lynk "sent the world's first text message from a satellite in orbit to a standard mobile phone on the ground" in a test supported by both NASA and several mobile network operators.

 On 25 May 2021, Lynk filed with the US telecommunications regulator, the FCC, to license Lynk's satellites and multiple satellite launches, with the goal to enable global mobile connectivity from space-based assets.

 By May 2021, Lynk had launched four "cell-tower-in-space" test satellites into orbit.
 The fifth one, Shannon, was launched on 29 June 2021 and is a test sat of a new design suitable for mass production.
 Shannon is larger and operates at a higher power level and greater telecom capacity than the earlier test satellites.
 According to Lynk, the design is capable of being scaled up to provide greater communications throughput.

+On 25 July 2023, Lynk published the first public video demonstrating a satellite-to-phone voice-call, though earlier in April of the same year, AST SpaceMobile claimed to have made the first space-based two-way telephone call with an unmodified smartphone.

+In March 2025, Lynk Global and satellite operator, SES announced a parnership, in which SES will provide investment in Lynk Global along with integrated services to relay traffic between the Lynk Low Earth orbit (LEO) satellite constellation and SES's O3b mPOWER medium Earth orbit (LEO) satellite system to access gateways for secure real-time data delivery; and telemetry, tracking, command and monitoring services.
+Lynk and SES will also collaborate in the development of Lynk’s network architecture and satellite manufacturing in the US and Europe.